Treatment for thyroid cancer

 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your own general health.
 Some treatments may cause symptoms like nausea, vomiting, diarrhoea, and loss of appetite or hair loss.
 Many treatments cause you to feel very tired (fatigue). side effects from radioactive iodine treatment may cause a dry mouth, dry eyes, altered sense of taste and smell and pain where thyroid cancer cells have spread such as the neck and chest.
 Your doctor will discuss any likely side-effects before treatment.

-For more about coping with side-effects, see the booklets Understanding Chemotherapy, Understanding Radiotherapy, Coping with Fatigue, Diet and Cancer and Understanding the Emotional Effects of Cancer, all available to download from our publications section.
+For more about coping with side-effects, see the booklets Understanding Chemotherapy and Other Cancer Drugs, Understanding Radiotherapy, Coping with Fatigue, Diet and Cancer and Understanding the Emotional Effects of Cancer, all available to download from our publications section.

 If a treatment looks like it might be helpful, it is given to patients in research studies called clinical trials.
 Trials may be taking place at the hospital you are attending.
 If you are interested in taking part, talk to your doctor.
 He or she can tell you if the trial would suit you or not.